Ramseymc/investorWeb/README.md

 Real life - <3(love/trust/believe)
 --------------------

-  ready for demo now, working on a few things which should be done for next week friday, i would like to show you what i have and what I still plan to do and get suggestions and feeback from yourself and Nick if he would like to see too.
+  almost ready for demo and v1 handover and publish - a few things to do to publish so get the file shit done so I can make a list of that and publish by Monday onto live

 ------
 ${code} Developement: ${code}